Getting and Using a Library Card

 The library has 6 Kindle eReaders available for loan to Morristown & Morris Township Library cardholders.
 They can be borrowed for two weeks at a time.
 Patrons cannot load their own titles onto the readers, but there are over 100 titles preloaded.
 They are lightweight, easy to read, and perfect for traveling.
 Check one out and give it a try.

-From your Patron Account you can see and manage different aspects of your personal account.
+From your account you can see and manage different aspects of your personal account.
 You can see what items you have checked out and when they are due, renew items, see what you have on hold and remove holds you no longer want.
-To access your Patron Account you must go to the log on section of our Library Catalog and log on with your library card number and pin.
+To access your account you must go to the log on section of our Library Catalog and log on with your library card number and pin.

-Items that do not appear in our catalog might be available via Interlibrary Loan (ILL) for cardholders who are permanent residents of Morristown and Morris Township in good standing.
+Items with a publication date greater than six months and that do not appear in our catalog might be available via Interlibrary Loan (ILL) for cardholders who are permanent residents of Morristown and Morris Township in good standing.
 We can search libraries in New Jersey (and then outside the state) to try and locate a title for you.
 This service is generally free, although some libraries may require a fee before lending an item.

 ILL items may only be picked up at our library, and must be returned to us by the date set by the lending library to avoid late fees.
 A one-time request for renewal can be made at least one week before the item’s due date; renewals are subject to the lending library’s approval.
-The same item cannot be requested more than once within a six-month period.
-In addition, duplicate and over-the-limit requests will be automatically cancelled, as well as requests for items in our catalog that are currently checked out, held, and/or in-transit to other patrons.
+Duplicate and over-the-limit requests will be automatically cancelled, as well as requests for items in our catalog that are currently checked out, held, and/or in-transit to other patrons.

 Please contact our Reference Department for assistance or any questions about making an ILL request.
 You may also email us at firstname.lastname@example.org.

-MUF stands for Morris Union Federation and it is a small consortium of four libraries outside of Morris County and several MAIN (Morris Automated Information Network) libraries that have agreed to share resources with those libraries.
-The four libraries outside of MAIN are Bernardsville, New Providence, Summit and Berkeley Heights.
-The MAIN libraries that share resources with those libraries are The Morristown & Morris Township Library, Library of the Chathams, Madison Library, Long Hill Township Library, and Bernards Township Library.
+MUF stands for Morris Union Federation and it is a small consortium of three libraries outside of Morris County and several Main libraries that have agreed to share resources with those libraries.
+The three libraries outside of Main are New Providence, Summit and Berkeley Heights.
+The Main libraries that share resources with those libraries are The Morristown & Morris Township Library, Bernardsville, Library of the Chathams, Madison Library, Long Hill Township Library, and Bernards Township Library.